arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "important">

 Hi!
 This document is still under construction and testing.
 We apologize in advance for any broken links or unclear language.
 We invite your feedback.
-Please add a [support ticket](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/249) or [email Arcus Education](mailto:paytonk@chop.edu) to let us know what we can improve or suggest additional topics.
+Please add a [support ticket](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/249) or email the manager of Arcus Education at [paytonk@chop.edu](mailto:paytonk@chop.edu) to let us know what we can improve or suggest additional topics.

 Please note that **many of the links here will only work if you're on the CHOP network**.